Department of Electrical Engineering -- Room 6408

 Visiting PhD students: We continually have a limited number of openings for visiting PhD students.
-Recommended duration is 1-6 months.
+Recommended duration is 1-3 months.
 We cannot offer financial support, but will provide office space, access to University facilities, and a stimulating research environment.
 Feel free to contact me with a concrete research and publication plan.

 Visiting faculty: If you are interested in visiting the Department of Electrical Engineering for a short-term research stay, we can offer limited financial support.
 Feel free to get in touch for further information.